At first look, the Berkey and Alexapure Pro water filters seem almost identical. In many ways, they are the same.

 Go | 1 gallon | 1 |

-The bottom line is that, if you have a large family, it might be worth getting a larger Berkey system instead of the Alexapure Pro.
-You’ll really appreciate the faster flow rate!
+If you have a large family, it might be worth getting a larger Berkey system instead of the Alexapure Pro.
+You’ll appreciate the faster flow rate!
 Otherwise, the Alexapure Pro is a better value and more reliable.

 Buy Online

-Both filters are available online at Amazon, click the links below to check current prices:
+Both filters are available online; click the links below to check current prices: